MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.SiteRecovery/v3.3.0/Get-AzureRmSiteRecoveryVM.md

 ```

 ### -Name
-Specifies the name of the virtual machine.
+Specifies the name of the virtual machine that this cmdlet gets information from.

 ```yaml
 Type: String